A link to "Configure Microsoft® Outlook to connect to your email account" will be sent via email.

 For Mac OS users, please read Configure Microsoft Outlook: Mac 2011.

-On the Windows Start menu, select Control Panel.
-Select Mail, then Show Profiles, and then Add.
+On the Windows Start menu, select Control Panel > Mail > Show Profiles > Add.

 Note: To access Control Panel using Windows 8: right-click anywhere on the Start screen and select All Apps or press the WIN and X keys together to access the Power User Menu.